 - 656.327 Medical review of treatment of worker; findings; review; costs.
-(1)(a) If an injured worker, an insurer or self-insured employer or the Director of the Department of Consumer and Business Services believes that the medical treatment, not subject to ORS 656.260, that the injured worker has received, is receiving, will receive or is proposed to receive is excessive, inappropriate, ineffectual or in violation of rules regarding the performance of medical services, the injured worker, insurer or self-insured employer shall request review of the treatment by the director and so notify the parties. - (b) Unless the director issues an order finding that no bona fide medical services dispute exists, the director shall review the matter as provided in this section.
+(1)(a) If an injured worker, an insurer or self-insured employer or the Director of the Department of Consumer and Business Services believes that the medical treatment, not subject to ORS 656.260, that the injured worker has received, is receiving, will receive or is proposed to receive is excessive, inappropriate, ineffectual or in violation of rules regarding the performance of medical services, the injured worker, insurer or self-insured employer must request administrative review of the treatment by the director prior to requesting a hearing on the issue and so notify the parties. - (b) Unless the director issues an order finding that no bona fide medical services dispute exists, the director shall review the matter as provided in this section.
 Appeal of an order finding that no bona fide medical services dispute exists shall be made directly to the Workers' Compensation Board within 30 days after issuance of the order.
 The board shall set aside or remand the order only if the board finds that the order is not supported by substantial evidence in the record.
 Substantial evidence exists to support a finding in the order when the record, reviewed as a whole, would permit a reasonable person to make that finding.
-The decision of the board is not subject to review by any other court or administrative agency. - (c) The insurer or self-insured employer shall not deny the claim for medical services nor shall the worker request a hearing on any issue that is subject to the jurisdiction of the director under this section until the director issues an order under subsection (2) of this section. - (2) The director shall review medical information and records regarding the treatment.
+The decision of the board is not subject to review by any other court or administrative agency. - (c) The insurer or self-insured employer shall not deny the claim for medical services nor shall the worker request a hearing on any issue under this section until the director issues an order under subsection (2) of this section. - (2) The director shall review medical information and records regarding the treatment.
 The director may cause an appropriate medical service provider to perform reasonable and appropriate tests, other than invasive tests, upon the worker and may examine the worker.
 Notwithstanding ORS 656.325 (1), the worker may refuse a test without sanction.
 Review of the medical treatment shall be completed and the director shall issue an order within 60 days of the request for review.
 The director shall create a documentary record sufficient for purposes of judicial review.
-If the worker, insurer, self-insured employer or medical service provider is dissatisfied with that order, the dissatisfied party may request a contested case hearing before the director pursuant to ORS chapter 183.
-At the contested case hearing, the administrative order may be modified only if it is not supported by substantial evidence in the record or if it reflects an error of law.
+If the worker, insurer, self-insured employer or medical service provider is dissatisfied with that order, the dissatisfied party may request review under ORS 656.704.
+The administrative order may be modified at hearing only if it is not supported by substantial evidence in the record or if it reflects an error of law.
 No new medical evidence or issues shall be admitted.
-If the director issues an order declaring medical treatment to be not compensable, the worker is not obligated to pay for such treatment.
-Review of the director's order shall be by the Court of Appeals pursuant to ORS chapter 183.
+The worker is not obligated to pay for medical treatment determined not to be compensable under this subsection.